Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-09-16-Progress-Report.md

 [![Image](https://farm4.staticflickr.com/3891/15119720722_3b72b8854f_z.jpg)](https://www.flickr.com/photos/127308447@N06/15119720722/)

+### Problem Statement

+Capture the process-structure linkage in the homogeneous regions of the machined chip.
+Structure of interest include

+1. Grain size
+2. Grain morphology

 ### Methods sections

 Each metallographic sample may be used to generate ~10 independent micrographs which are assumed to undergo the same processing route.
 The homogeneous portion of these chips will be used to quantify microstructural features.
 The analysis will consist of: